10 tips for owning multiple businesses

 Multiple LLCs or corporations

 If your companies are in different industries, you might consider separate LLCs, S corporations or C corporations.
-Because each company is its own entity under this structure, each LLC or corporation would require its own tax return.
+Because each company is its own entity under this structure, in most cases, each LLC or corporation must obtain its own Employer Identification Number (EIN) and file its own tax return.

-Separating your LLCs or corporations can be beneficial because they don’t have any impact on each other if legal action were to be taken against one entity.
-That means that if something were to happen to one business, the rest can continue operating smoothly.
+Separating your LLCs or corporations can be beneficial because they may not directly affect each other if legal action is taken against one entity.
+That means that if something were to happen to one business, the rest can often continue operating smoothly.

 Multiple DBAs under an LLC

 A DBA or “doing business as”—sometimes called a fictitious name or a trade name—allows a company to operate under a name different from its legal name.
-This structure allows multiple LLCs to operate under one DBA, without forming separate entities.
+This structure allows a single LLC to operate under multiple DBAs without forming separate entities.

 Owning multiple DBAs under one LLC can be faster than setting up separate business structures.
 Plus, you only need to file one tax return.
 However, if one DBA were to fail or face legal action, the entire LLC—including the other companies—could be at risk.